korken89/rusty-tracker/README.md

 There are 2 versions of the board, based on:

-1. nRF9160 + uBlox M10S GNSS
+1. uBlox R422-M10S
-2. uBlox R422-M10S
+2. nRF9160 + uBlox M10S GNSS

-which can be found in the `master` branch and `ublox` branch respectively.
+which can be found in the `master` branch and `nrf` branch respectively.

 The two IFA antennas are simulated with Ansys HFSS, files are available.